hsh-elc/grappa-webservice/documents/concept/documentation.md

 ## 4 Backend Plugin

 Grappa passes submissions onto the actual grader backend system.
-A backend plugin is used to connect a grader to the Grappa web service.
+A backend plugin is used to connect a grader to the Grappa webservice.

 ### 4.1 proformaxml module

-The `proformaxml` module contains the POJO classes of the [ProForma](https://github.com/ProFormA/proformaxml) format (currently version 2.1).
+The `proformaxml` module contains the POJO classes for the [ProForma](https://github.com/ProFormA/proformaxml) format (currently version 2.1).

 ### 4.2 grappa-backend-plugin-api module

-The are two different ways to pass a submission to a grader system from within a grader backend plugin.
+There are two different ways to pass a submission to a grader system from within a grader backend plugin.

 <!---
 TODO: uml class diagram of proformaxml, plugin-api and an example grader.